Search using this query type:

 2013.39.eb.jpg

-The first and third photo shows the car barn before the fire and after it was rebuilt.
+The car barn before the fire has a peaked roof.
+After it was rebuilt the roof is same height horizontally.
 The other photos show the structure after the fire.